 Nutrition

-(Recipe Source: Barely adapted from Mom, who got it from a friend she met in her Italian Club when she first came to America.
-The original source is unknown, but was likely a magazine.)
+(Recipe Source: Barely adapted from a recipe given to my Mom by a friend she met in her Italian Club when she first came to America.
+Originally published on March 12, 2015 and updated now with additional photos and information.)

 Hello,